Halemo91/Task-Management-Angular/README.md

-Task management frontend web application that consumes data from an existing API.
+Task management Frontend web application that consumes data from an existing API.

 App features: